 The Exe Valley Federation’s vision for education enables children to flourish in a creative and caring environment.
 This vision is realised by encouraging everyone to support and challenge each other to develop independence, resilience and confidence so that we can enjoy a lifetime of learning.

 Our vision is that children who are safe, happy and cared for learn best and that their emotional well-being is every bit as important as their learning.
+Reflection, curiosity, joy, awe, wonder, resilience, creativity and spirituality are all part of our curriculum, even though they are not measurable in the same way as the formal curriculum.

 Our curriculum gives everyone this opportunity and encourages learning in the broadest sense through lessons, projects, home learning, visits and visitors and using the world around us to develop skills that will last a lifetime.
+The curriculum comprises all the learning and experiences that each school plans for its children.
+The National Curriculum forms one part of the school curriculum.

 The curriculum is designed to be ambitious and expects that every child will be the best that they can be, regardless of their starting points in life.
 We support children who do not have opportunities to experience the wider world through our teaching, visits and other activities that build a rich and diverse foundation for a secure future.